 Nambu ironware is crafted through two distinct methods: Nama-gata, involving sand molds, and Yaki-gata, utilizing clay molds that are fired.
 As this particular Tetsubin has been fashioned via the Yaki-gata technique, only a limited number of pieces can emerge from a single mold, rendering it an exceptionally rare creation.

 Dubbed the "Fuji style Tetsubin," this piece draws its name from the iconic Mt.
 Fuji, symbolizing Japan.
 The Fuji style echoes an ancient form, once gracing tea ceremony kettles fashioned centuries ago and still cherished in the present day.

 The intentionally weathered aspects and the rusted surface finishing encapsulate the concept of "Sabi," a uniquely Japanese aesthetic rooted in the philosophy of the evolving beauty celebrated within the tea ceremony.

 Distinct from the commonly recognized Somei-Yoshino cherry blossom, the Yaezakura on the side is characterized by its numerous petals, creating an imposing and grand presence.

 The interior is coated with an oxidized film achieved through a technique called kama-yaki, eschewing the use of any paints.

-The fixed handle is a "Sukashi-tsuru (透かし鉉)" design with a hole in it, a form that has become very rare.
+The unyielding handle boasts a "Sukashi-tsuru (透かし鉉)" design, featuring a perforation, a form that has become increasingly rare.